Tgxcorporation/skin.nebula/README.md

 5. Download the zipped skin for KODI 15 ISENGARD from https://github.com/Tgxcorporation/skin.nebula/archive/master.zip
 6. Start Kodi and go to Settings -> Add-ons and select "Install from zipped file".
 Browse for the file downloaded in point n.
 5 and press "ok".
 The updated skin should install.

+### Thanks
+All the Kodi/XBMC team and addon developers.